-It was during this posting to Ayr that Private Baldwin re-enlisted...for the duration of the war..., signing the form to that effect on June 19, 1916, only days before being dispatched.
-By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France at the end of March.
+By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France only a week and a day beforehand.

-Those which had subsequently been dispatched from Scotland - up until the early winter of 1917-1918 - also went directly to the Continent.
+Those which had subsequently sailed - and which were to sail later on - also went directly to the Continent.